Schepp/CSS-Filters-Polyfill/README.md

 Currently the polyfill is able to support

-* Chrome 20+,
+* Chrome 20+ (brightness filter 28+),
+* Opera 15+
 * Safari 6+,
 * Yandex 1+,
-* Firefox 4+ and
+* Firefox 4+,
 * IE 6 - 9 on desktop (IE 6 & 7 slightly degraded),

 and

-* iOS 6+ Safari/Chrome
+* iOS 6+ Safari/Chrome/Webview
+* Chrome 28+ on Android,
+* Blackberry Browser 10+,
-* Firefox 4+ on Mobile (albeit slow) and
+* Firefox 4+ on Mobile,
-* IE on Windows Phone 7, which just supports grayscale.
+* IE on Windows Phone 7+, which just supports grayscale.

-Not supported are IE 10(!), Opera and Opera Mini, as well as Chrome on Android (they didn't turn on CSS filter effects there as of yet).
+##Not supported Browsers##

+* IE 10+,
+* older Presto-based Operas,
+* Opera Mini,
+* Android browser

-###A word regarding IE 10###
+###A word regarding IE 10+###

-Why is IE 6 - 9 supported, but not IE 10?
-Well, since Microsoft decided to switch sides and to now follow standards, they killed their old proprietary filters in IE 10 which I rely on for emulation.
-On the other hand they introduced the real CSS filters, but those are limited to a usage inside SVGs.
+Why is IE 6 - 9 supported, but not IE 10 or higher?
+Well, since Microsoft decided to switch sides and to now follow standards, they killed their old proprietary filters beginning with IE 10 which I rely on for emulation.

+Altough they did introduce SVG filters sadly those are limited to a usage inside SVGs.
 They cannot be applied to HTML-elements.

 Even triggering legacy mode does not help any more.
-So this is why we are left at the end with no hook/support at all in IE10 :(
+So this is why we are left at the end with no hook/support at all in IE10+ :(

-###And what about Opera?###
+###And what about those Presto-based Opera?###

-Opera offers none of the hooks I could use to simulate CSS filter effects.
-So it is basically up to you people requesting support for CSS filter effects from Opera.
-But I might guess that you will remain unheard since Opera is very mobile and low-end device focused and filters hurt performance a lot.
-So it could take its fair amount of time to convince them.

-Anyway, as far as I am concerned, I took care that once Opera supports filters, even when only prefixed, this polyfill will pick up support automagically.
+Older Operas with Presto engine are not supported, as they offer none of the hooks I used.

 ##Setup##